mooxphp/jobs/README.md

 }
 ```

-(same for JobPolicy and JobBatchPolicy, if necessary).
+same for FailedJobPolicy and JobBatchPolicy.

 This will prevent the navigation item(s) from being registered.